sean-otoole/sean-otoole/README.md

 ### Hi there!
 Welcome to my Github Profile! 👋

 I'm a molecular biologist and systems neuroscientist turned data scientist!
 This Github profile is partially meant to highlight some notable past projects as well as what I am working on at the moment.
-In like to spend my free time my family, exercising, traveling, and ocasionally video gaming.
+I'm passionate about data science, programming, neuroscience and biology and love to learn new concepts while developing my skill set.
+In my free time I enjoy being with my family, exercising, traveling, and ocasionally video gaming.

 Check out my [portfolio](https://github.com/sean-otoole/Portfolio) to see some of the projects I've worked on.